JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1976_06.md

 ## Guidance Of The Most Highs

 Forty years have elapsed since the Fifth Epochal Revelation was given to our world.
 Step by step a new generation is taking over the helmsmanship of our nations.
 Consider that during that period we have seen another world war and several other major military engagements.
-This should prompt us to remember that “_Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment._” ([UB 195:9.2](/en/The_Urantia_Book/195#p9_2)).
+This should prompt us to remember that “_Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment._” (<a id="a71_480"></a>[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)).

 We should reflect therefore on the special role the Most High Assistant is playing on our planet in leading the twelve corps of the master seraphim of planetary supervision.
 The task of co-ordinating the multifarious talents of the different groups in times such as these deserves our greatest admiration and appreciation as well nigh all the institutions we have come to accept are undergoing deep transformations that will lead us in due time to a world settled in light and life.